 Filing for an uncontested divorce does not mean the other party will agree to it, as they may have their own reason for divorce which they want to pursue.
 An estranged spouse might do this if they are seeking to collect substantial portions of the marital estate to the disagreement of the opposing party.

 The other way to get an uncontested divorce is by mutual consent.
 When both parties sign a separation agreement addressing their marital issues so there is nothing for the court to adjudicate further, those parties can file a divorce based on mutual consent.
 Under these circumstances, only one party needs to go to court on the date of the uncontested divorce.

-Filing an Uncontested Divorce
+Filing an Uncontested Separation

 Legally binding marital agreements must include:

 - Provisions about paying or waiving alimony

 - Child custody and support